madfish-solutions/quipuswap-farming/test.md

     - ✅ should fail if timelock for the sender is not finished (in farms with timelock);
     - ✅ should fail if one transaction from a group fails;
     - ✅ should transfer one token and update values correctly;
-    - ✅ should transfer a group of tokens and update values correctly;
+    - ✅ should transfer a group of tokens and update values correctly.
-    - ✅ should claim sender's rewards if timelock is finished (in farms with timelock);
-    - ✅ should claim sender's rewards (in farms without timelock);
-    - ✅ should not claim recipient's rewards if timelock is not finished (in farms with timelock);
-    - ✅ should claim recipient's rewards if timelock is finished (in farms with timelock);
-    - ✅ should claim recipient's rewards (in farms without timelock).

 18. `update_operators`: